DNS Server and Query Types Explained

 A DNS service resolves names into IP addresses.
-To resolve names into IP addresses, it uses resource records.
+Resolving names into IP addresses requires resource records.
 A resource record maps a name with the IP address.
-Resource records are saved in zone files.
+Zone files save resource records.
 A zone file saves resource records of a specific portion of the network.
-In DNS terminology, this specific portion is known as a domain.
+In DNS terminology, this particular portion is a domain.
 A network may contain many domains.
 For example, the Internet, the largest ever-created network, has millions of domains.
-For these domains, it uses millions of zone files.
+These domains use millions of zone files.
+If we save all zone files on a single server, the server will crash or take a considerable time to resolve each name.
+Let's understand it through the example.

 To understand the meanings and functions of these servers, we need to understand the meanings of some terms that are closely related to the functionalities of these servers.
 These terms are end devices, name resolution, resolver system, and DNS queries.